 I am a Professor of Political Science at the University of Louisville, where I have taught since 1991.
 From 1994-2011, I directed the Grawemeyer Award for Ideas Improving World Order, which has long been the largest cash prize administered by political scientists.

 Wofford College President Nayef H. Samhat and I wrote Democratizing Global Politics; Discourse Norms, International Regimes, and Political Community, which was published by SUNY Press in March 2004.
-A fairly complete list of my other academic publications -- mostly about international security topics, global environmental politics, and/or political communication -- can be found here.
+A fairly complete list of my other academic publications -- mostly about international security topics, global environmental politics, and/or political communication -- can be found here (or here or here).

 Decades ago, I was a Fellow at Stanford's Center for International Security and Cooperation (1987-88) and at Chicago's Program on International Political Economy and Security (1988-89).
 I also taught as a visiting faculty member at Northwestern for two years before arriving at Louisville.
 Years later, I spent a sabbatical at Harvard's Belfer Center for Science and International Security (2005).

 I love baseball and have been a member of the Society for American Baseball Research (SABR) since 1997.
 Primarily, I am a consumer, not a producer, of baseball research.
+My first contribution to a SABR publication appeared in December 2017.
 I root for the Kansas City Royals (World Series Champions in 2015!) and compete in a couple of fantasy baseball leagues.
 One is the Hardy House League, which some friends invited me to join in 1989 while I was living in Chicago.
 After a long drought, my team won the 2010 championship.
 The second is the 24 team Original Bitnet Fantasy League Baseball," which I joined in 1991 and last won in the second half (or "B") season of 2016.
-My team also made the playoffs in the second half of 2014 and first half of 2015.
+Update: Won again in the first half of 2018 ("A" season).
+My team also made the playoffs in the second half of 2014 and first half of 2015 -- and lost in the 2017 B World Series.

 I also enjoy watching University of Kansas basketball, reading "hard boiled" detective fiction, listening to Americana music, viewing movies, and playing Texas Hold'em poker.
 I occasionally blog about these interests.
 More likely, you'll find me "micro-blogging" on one of my two Twitter accounts (professional and personal).

 My wife reads this blog and often sends me articles or tidbits for topical consideration.
 We live with two mutts of unknown origin that were born in July 2005.
-Our oldest daughter attends graduate school and her sister is a college junior.
+Our oldest daughter attends graduate school and her sister is working in a regional theater company in Hartford, CT.

 Visit this blog's homepage.